ballerina-platform/ballerina-distribution/examples/graphql-service-operation-level-caching/graphql_service_operation_level_caching.md

 # GraphQL service - Operation-level caching

 The Ballerina `graphql` module provides the capability to enable GraphQL caching.
-GraphQL caching can be enabled at either the field-level or the operation-level.
-To enable caching at the operation-level, the `cacheConfig` field in the `graphql:ServiceConfig` annotation can be applied on a service.
+GraphQL caching can be enabled at either the field level or the operation level.
+To enable caching at the operation level, the `cacheConfig` field in the `graphql:ServiceConfig` annotation can be applied to a service.
 This configuration will enable caching for all resource paths within the `graphql:Service`.

 ::: code graphql_service_operation_level_caching.bal :::